-San Bernardino County DBH-SUDRS treatment staff will work in collaboration with the beneficiary, significant supports and other agencies involved in the beneficiaries' treatment to assist in the transition between levels of care.
-DBH-SUDRS treatment staff will work proactively by ensuring that transitions to other levels of care are effective, timely, and complete.
+San Bernardino County DBH-SUDRS treatment staff will work in collaboration with the beneficiary, significant supports and other agencies involved in the beneficiaries' treatment to assist in the transition between systems and levels of care.
+DBH-SUDRS will work proactively by ensuring that transitions are effective, timely, and complete.